aimms/how-to/Articles/332/332-Explicit-Dantzig-Fulkerson-Johnson-formulation.rst

 Explicit Dantzig-Fulkerson-Johnson formulation
 ==============================================
-The library in AIMMS that solves a **Capacitated Vehicle Routing Problem** (**CVRP**) contains four different formulation options.
+The library in AIMMS that solves a **Capacitated Vehicle Routing Problem** (**CVRP**) contains  different formulation options.
 The formulations have different methods of eliminating subtours.
 In this article the Explicit Dantzig-Fulkerson-Johnson formulation is discussed.
 This is an example of a subtour in a route for a CVRP:

 .. image:: images/subtour.png